-That shift is fuelled by an overwhelming preference for flexible workplaces.
+That shift is fueled by an overwhelming preference for flexible workplaces.
 McKinsey reports 52% of workers prefer flexible hybrid virtual-working models.
 Gallup suggests 91% of U.S. workers who are currently working remotely at least some of the time want the arrangement to stick.
 In short, McLaughlin stated, “Employee preference is very much digital, remote and hybrid.”

 And therein lies a massive opportunity to seize a competitive advantage: implementing and supporting a stellar, next generation digital employee experience.

-Next Gen Employee Experience Defined
+What Is A Next Gen Employee Experience?

-What’s Hurting Your Employee Engagement?
+What’s Hurting Your Workplace Experience?